msqr1/importizer/README.md

 | --mi-export-block-begin | mi_exportBlockBegin | Export block begin macro identifier                                                                                                                        | String     | `BEGIN_EXPORT` |
 | --mi-export-block-end   | mi_exportBlockEnd   | Export block end macro identifier                                                                                                                          | String     | `END_EXPORT`   |
 | --export-macros-path    | exportMacrosPath    | Export macros file path relative to outDir                                                                                                                 | String     | `Export.hpp`   |

+# Side effects of modules
+- Applies in default modularization, or in transitional modularization when compiling with modules

+## Transitive include
+- Modules are completely separate from each other.
+Transitive include is not propogated across imported modules.
+Way(s) to remedy:
+  - Include everything you use before modularization, so the tool would keep it automatically

+## Macros
+- Modules, unlike headers, were explicitly designed to be encapsulated from macros and so they wouldn't leak them.
+If a macro is defined in a header, and the header get modularized, it will only exist in that module.
+Way(s) to remedy:
+  - Add the macro definition on the command line when compiling for the files that needed the macro (using `-D...`)
+  - Refactor the macro definition into a separate header, `#include` that where the macro is needed, and add the new header to `ignoredHdrs`
+  - Add the macro-containing headers to the `ignoredHdrs`

 # Some code style rule
 - Max column width: 90